savagegod22/Time-Pro/README.md

 * Add an Alarm
 * ✓ Add app to Releases ✓

-Thanks to OrangeFlavoredDerek's Analog-Clock-SwiftUI-2.0- for some code
+Thanks to OrangeFlavoredDerek's Analog-Clock-SwiftUI-2.0- for Clock code